What Is a CAT Tool and Why Are They Essential for Companies and Translators Alike?

 - Collaboration features where several linguists can work simultaneously on the same project

-Computer-assisted translation tools are a cost-effective way to accelerate the translation process.
+Adding tools for translation work to your stack is a cost-effective way to accelerate the translation process.
 However, for this to be the case, it’s essential for workers in the field to implement them properly.
-Where, then, do CAT tools fit into the equation?
+Where, then, does a CAT tool fit into the equation?

 As you likely already know, any translation project involves: